Remember when international travel used to be a breeze?

 I was in the middle of my first interview when I started feeling faint.

-My working colleagues reacted immediately and the next thing I knew, I was in the hospital, testing positive for Covid.
+My working colleagues were wonderful and reacted immediately and the next thing I knew, I was in the hospital, testing positive for Covid.

 LESSON: If you suspect you have Covid, get yourself to a testing facility.
 Self-tests are useful, but not always accurate when they reveal negative (the positive result is usually more reliable).